-After appearing on The Doctors Angela received help from Karen Pickett and is currently finishing the draft of her upcoming book about dermatillomania recovery.
-She is currently living with her husband and daughter while continuing to be an advocate by spreading awareness in order to remove stigmas surrounding mental health.
-Angela has dedicated her life to erasing the stigma associated with BFRBs while pursuing new avenues of raising worldwide awareness.
+After appearing on The Doctors, Angela received help from licensed therapist Karen Pickett, LMFT, and is currently finishing the final draft of the co-authored book, EMBRACING DERMATILLOMANIA: Through Pain & Recovery which details her therapy from excoriation disorder.
+She lives with her husband and daughter while continuing to be an advocate by spreading awareness in order to remove stigmas surrounding mental health.